topr/singleton-examples/README.md

 `enum` instance fields are not "initialized by a compile-time constant expression".
 They can't be, because only String and primitive types are possible types for a compile-time constant expression.
 That means that the class will be initialized when `INSTANCE` is first accessed - which is exactly the desired effect.
+And the most important: **it is simple to implement**, no complex and error-prone code.

 ### Singleton with arguments